dmedri/roaster/README.md

 * [Server installation in your system](docs/build-server.md)
 * [Customizable options](docs/build-server-options.md)

+## For developers only

+Since release v0.12 is now possible to fetch r-devel from svn server and build the unstable branch.
+In your `~/.roaster/config` file set `RBTYPE="rdevel"` (the default case is `RBTYPE="stable"`).
+From now on, you'll use the `roaster` with the same options.

 ---
 Tested on Debian GNU/Linux 10.
 Fill issues for bugs or new features.